-Figure 1.1: Total PSO Passenger Journeys 2010 - 2023 (millions)
+Figure 1.1: Total PSO Passenger Journeys 2010 - 2022 (millions)

-Figure 1.1 shows all PSO passenger journeys combined from 2010 to 2023.
+Figure 1.1 shows all PSO passenger journeys combined from 2010 to 2022.
 This shows that passenger journey numbers declined marginally from 2010 to 2012 as the economy faltered, before stabilising in 2013.
 There was then a period of consistent growth between 2014 and 2016, averaging 4% annually.
 2017 to 2019 saw increasingly greater levels of growth in patronage of between 6.7% and 9.5%, with record passenger numbers in 2019 of just over 294 million.
 Due to the impact of COVID-19, 2020 saw the largest decreases to date, with overall patronage falling by over half when compared to the previous year, to 137.7 million.
-In 2021, patronage saw only marginal gains as ongoing restrictions limited the return to public transport until early 2022.
-However, a significant upturn occurred later that year, driven in part by the fare initiatives mentioned earlier.
-The momentum continued into 2023, with further increases over 2022 levels.
-In 2023, public transport usage not only recovered, but also surpassed 2019 levels, reaching a new record peak of 310.6 million passengers.
+2021 seen marginal gains in patronage, as restrictions continued to curtail a return to public transport until the early months of 2022, before a significant upturn occurred later in the year, bolstered in part by the fares initiatives outlined above.

-Figure 1.2: PSO Public Transport Passenger Journeys by Mode, 2010 -2023 (millions)
+Figure 1.2: PSO Public Transport Passenger Journeys by Mode, 2010 - 2022 (millions)

-Figure 1.2 shows the total passenger journeys by mode from 2010 to 2023.
+Figure 1.2 shows the total passenger journeys by mode from 2010 to 2022.
 It is clear from the chart that bus services carry many more passengers nationally than all of the other modes.
-Following the recovery from the pandemic, bus services continue to maintain a traditional share of all public transport journeys at approximately 69.7%, with rail and light rail services accounting for 14.8% and 15.5% respectively.
+Despite the impacts of the pandemic, bus services continue to maintain a traditional share of all public transport journeys at approximately 70%, with rail and light rail services accounting for 14% and 16% respectively.